altersabeh/codes/c++/fibonacci/README.md

 ### Source Directory _(optional)_

-From the source directory you can run:
+From the source directory, you can run:

 #### Using `make`